Archive for the ‘Drain Repair’ Category

 FRENCH DRAIN CONNECTED TO GUTTERS

-Many different types of Drains can be hooked together by one Drain Pipe.
-The Drain Pipe then running to an Exit Point makes up a Drainage System.
 One common type of Drain used in a Drainage System is A “French Drain.”
 Many times a French Drain is installed close to a building foundation or in a low area next to a home or business.
 This puts the French Drain in close proximity to Gutter Down Spouts.
 Rather than have water come off the roof and out the Down Spout and on to the ground below, many times it is much better to tie a Gutter Down Spout Directly into a French Drain or near by Drain Pipe depending on the Drainage System Design.
-Connecting The Down Spouts Directly into a French Drain is much more efficient and causes suction to occur in the French Drain.
-Connection of Gutter Down Spouts to a French Drain makes the Drainage System work better.

 Do you have water standing in your yard after a hard rain?
-Does your sidewalk become a moat during a thunder-storm?
+Does your sidewalk become a moat during a thunderstorm?
 Is standing water causing your foundation to deteriorate and break down?
 Is water seeping into your home and causing mold?

 Storm-water run off can cause many types of problems.
 Oklahoma Drainage and Sprinkler Repair can diagnose your drainage issues and design a Drainage System to fit your specific needs.
 We install many types of drains including: French Drains, Channel Drains, Surface Drains, Basin Drains, Trench Drains, Basement Drains, and Sump Pumps.